franzbu/EnhancedSpaces.spoon/README.md

 ## mSpaces

-Once you've installed EnhancedSpaces, add the following lines to the file `~/.hammerspoon/init.lua`; you might want to adjust the amount and names of your mSpaces and `startmSpace`, which is the mSpace you will be greeted with:
+Once you've installed EnhancedSpaces, add the following lines to the file `~/.hammerspoon/init.lua` (you can edit this file by clicking the Hammerspoon icon in your menubar and choosing 'Open Config'); you might want to adjust the amount and names of your mSpaces and `startmSpace`, which is the mSpace you will be greeted with:

 ```lua
 local EnhancedSpaces = hs.loadSpoon('EnhancedSpaces')